maggieklope/HWC/README.md

 GBIF_Lion.csv

-SWD.RMD: R Markdown file that outlines the creation of species with data (SWD) for use with the Maxent GUI
+SWD.Rmd: R Markdown file that outlines the creation of species with data (SWD) for use with the Maxent GUI

-Livestock.RMD: information on using livestock rasters from the [insert link here]
+Livestock.Rmd: information on using livestock rasters from the [insert link here]

-Bioclim_correlation.RMD: script lookin at the correlation between bioclim variables
+Bioclim_correlation.Rmd: script looking at the correlation between bioclim variables

 ## Project Links
 [Project Background Notes](https://docs.google.com/document/d/1ra-ZNB6CdaiyI0D5DSjjCjhgxTDMzOY4mdLgj1ppPa4/edit?usp=sharing)